flimflam-austin/hugo-cms-test/content/quick_reads/20180307-18-02-06-cubs-cailiphate/index.md

       **The SmartHER question:** Does America have a game plan to counter it?
     _key: card-5-4f96b8d3-e106-4461-81aa-bbbc7ebbdb10
   - order: 5
+    useCheckmark: false
     body: >-
-      > “The poisonous ideas ISIS promotes are being adopted by sympathizers **far away from the battlefields**.
+      > “The poisonous ideas ISIS promotes are being adopted by sympathizers**far away from the battlefields**.
 This includes the notion that brainwashing children is acceptable.”

       Thomas Joscelyn, Senior Editor, "The Long War Journal", to SmartHER News
     _key: card-6-c30c5570-3817-4e1e-8a41-6ab3c950b317
   - order: 6
+    useCheckmark: true
     body: |-
       What happens to the 55 children now?
 Read More Here: